-Before answering the question “what do you do with feral cats when you move?”, we should distinguish between feral and stray cats.
-Feral cats are those born in the wild, who have never lived with humans.
+Feral cats are those born in the wild.
+They will have never lived with humans.
 Usually they are fearful and reactive towards humans, unlike stray cats or domestic cats with homes.
 Because of this, it can be hard to build any sort of relationship with feral cats.
 But, if you’ve been interacting with one from a very young age, or over a long period, it is possible to build up a level of trust.
-So, if you’re in this situation, what do you do with the feral cats when you move away from your home?

 You will also need to consider any other people or animals in your home before trying to bring a feral cat indoors.
 Not all cats get along, and other animals in your home could be at risk if a feral cat sees them as a threat, or as prey.
 On top of this, young children can be at risk if they don’t understand that the cat is not necessarily friendly and happy to be cuddled.
 So, before trying this option, you must really consider if it’s right for you.